kasturimitra/countriesOfTheWorld/README.md

 Land doesn't seem to tell us a lot about a country.
 Perhaps, we would find something interesting looking at the population.

+## Population

+Which countries are the most populated?
+This would give us a general idea of where most of our population resides.

+<iframe src="https://public.tableau.com/views/WD8PopulationMap/PopulationMap?:embed=y&:display_count=yes&publish=yes:showVizHome=no&:embed=true" width="800" height="500"></iframe> [//]: # (Population Map)

+China and India stand out from the rest of the map with their individual populations crossing over a billion people.
+With increasing population, resource distribution becomes a challenge.

+Another factor that could affect quality of life is population density.

+<iframe src="https://public.tableau.com/views/WD11PopulationDensityMap/PopulationDensityMap?:embed=y&:display_count=yes&publish=yes:showVizHome=no&:embed=true" width="800" height="500"></iframe> [//]: # (Population Density Map)

+Something seems very wrong here.
+Every country seems to have nearly the same colour.
+The reason for this is that we have considered high density regions to be big enough.
+Most densely populated countries happen to be very small, and often cannot be viewed from a zoomed out view of the world map.

+We'll make a bubble chart to look at the countries on the top of this list.

+<iframe src="https://public.tableau.com/views/WD12PopulationDensityBubble/PopulationDensityBubble?:embed=y&:display_count=yes&publish=yes:showVizHome=no&:embed=true" width="800" height="500"></iframe> [//]: # (Population Density Bubble)